KDCube is built around bundles

 class MyBundle(BaseEntrypointWithEconomics):

-@ui_widget(icon={"tailwind": "heroicons-outline:swatch"}, alias="dashboard", roles=("registered", "admin"))
+@ui_widget(icon={"tailwind": "heroicons-outline:swatch"}, alias="dashboard", user_types=("registered", "privileged"))

 def dashboard_widget(self, **kwargs):